Lyon Observatory

-Lyon Observatory is located in Saint-Genis-Laval, a commune in the Rhône department in eastern France, near Lyon.
+Lyon Observatory is an astronomical observatory located in Saint-Genis-Laval, a commune in the Rhône department in eastern France, near Lyon.
 Founded in 1878, the entire facility was listed as a historical site on 9 May 2007.

 In 1867, Paris astronomer Charles André requested of the prefect of Rhone, that a new observatory be created.
 In 1873, a commission offered to establish a facility in Sainte-Foy-lès-Lyon.
 André sought to have the site built in Saint-Genis-Laval.
 On March 11, 1878, Patrice de MacMahon approved the creation of the Lyon Observatory.
 André was appointed its first director.